daviscook477/kanimal-SE/README.md

 ```

 Currently the ability to use Spriter's interpolation between keyframes features is opt-in.
 To use it you must use the `-i/--interpolate` switch.
+The same is the situation with skeletal animation.
+If your Spriter project is using bones, you must use the `-b/--debone` switch.
 Just like in the kanim → scml case, the files are output by default into the `output/` directory, and a specific path can be specified with the `-o/--output` switch.

 ### Arbitrary directions